raghavchadha23/Projects-Portifolio/README.md

 ### 🗓️ [ICS Calendar Parser](projects/ics-parser)
 A **Python-based calendar parser** that reads and converts `.ics` (iCalendar) files into structured, **human-readable output**, efficiently handling **recurring** and **overlapping events**.
-It uses **custom data structures** for event indexing, optimized memory management, and fast parsing of large calendar files — producing organized, chronological summaries for users or automated systems.
+It uses **custom data structures** for event indexing, optimized memory management, and fast parsing of large calendar files, producing organized, chronological summaries for users or automated systems.

 ---